You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 project: 2 windows (created Sun Nov 24 11:00:00 2025)

-tmux runs a background server holding sessions and windows. tmux ls asks this server which sessions are active.
+tmux runs a background server that holds sessions and windows. tmux ls queries this server for active sessions.

 failed to connect to server